 - Vehicular assault, manslaughter, and homicide

 Under New York Vehicle and Traffic Law § 1192(2)(b), committing DWI with a child passenger age 15 years or younger in the vehicle is also an automatic Class E felony charge.
-However, felony charges may be even more severe in some situations.
-For instance, a third DWI or aggravated DWI charge within ten years can result in a Class D felony conviction.
+However, these charges may be even more severe in some situations.
+For instance, a third or aggravated DWI charge within ten years can result in a Class D felony conviction.

 A Class E felony conviction for a second DWI offense within ten years can include a fine ranging from $1,000 to $5,000, five days to four years of incarceration, and a license revocation of 18 months or more.
 Under certain circumstances, instead of the minimum five days of incarceration, individuals may be able to perform 30 days of community service.
 Court surcharges and yearly fees or assessments through the Department of Motor Vehicles (DMV) also can add to the costs of a felony DWI conviction.

 A Class D felony conviction carries the potential for up to seven years in prison, at least ten days of which individuals must either serve or complete 60 days of community service.
-Other penalties can include a fine ranging from $2,000 to $10,000, installation of an ignition interlock device, and more.
+Other penalties may include a fine ranging from $2,000 to $10,000, installation of an ignition interlock device, and more.

 Call a Rockland County Felony DWI Attorney for Help

 A felony conviction for DWI has implications that go beyond the jail or prison sentence, fines, and license revocation that you may receive.
 You may also face the loss of some civil rights, such as a prohibition under federal law on possessing any firearms.
-A Rockland County felony DWI lawyer can make sure that you understand all potential outcomes in your case and choose the best defense strategy for you.
+A Rockland County felony DWI lawyer could make sure that you understand all potential outcomes in your case and choose the best defense strategy for you.
 Call today to get started.